tazee/UVTransform/README.md

 <b>Tear Off</b> split selected polygons from remaining polygons in UV space.

+<b>Handle Space</b> sets the direction of translate axis handle. <b>Screen</b> sets the axis handle to align 3D view screen. <b>UV</b> aligns the handle direction to match U or V direction of UV view.
+When dragging red handle, only U value is updated.

 This kit contains a direct modeling tool for Modo macOS and Windows.

 ## Installing